Freddan-67/svenska_for_opentx/README.md

 Select Go!

 There is supposed to be 274 files, I managed to find 273 only, so one file is missing from the SYSTEM directory

+The files should be placed on /SOUNDS/se and /SOUNDS/se/SYSTEM folders on sd card.